julias-shaw/ludicrous/README.md

 Every time a file is saved the unit test suite is run and, if the tests pass, the code is committed and pushed to git.
 Ideally this will trigger a continuous delivery server to validate the code and push it to production.
 In actual usage this has resulted in 20-50 production releases per hour.

 Currently this approach, and this plugin, are designed to work on projects with only a single committer.
-Plans to support teams doing ludicrous delivery are in the works but it will be some time before team support is released.

 ## Installation